 Soak beans overnight in a large bowl – use plenty of water because they expand.

 The next day, preheat the oven to 150°C. Pour off water and fill a pot with fresh, hot water.
 Add the baking soda and boil for 10 minutes.
 Watch like a hawk – they will froth up and boil over if allowed.

 Cut up the bacon bones and layer half of them in the bottom of a large, ovenproof pot.
 Add the whole onion.
 Cover with beans.
 Place the remaining bacon bones on top.

-Before serving, pull meat off bones and return meat to pot.
+Before serving, pull the meat off the bones and return meat to the pot.
 Serves up to 10 portions.